 We can break the files into multiple chunks to overcome the problem we discussed above.
 There is no need to upload/download the whole single file after making any changes in the file.
 You just need to save the chunk which is updated (this will take less memory and time).
 It will be easier to keep the different versions of the files in various chunks.
 We have considered one file which is divided into various chunks.
 If there are multiple files then we need to know which chunks belong to which file.
 To keep this information we will create one more file named a metadata file.
 This file contains the indexes of the chunks (chunk names and order information).
 You need to mention the hash of the chunks (or some reference) in this metadata file and you need to sync this file into the cloud.
 We can download the metadata file from the cloud whenever we want and we can recreate the file using various chunks.
 Now let’s talk about the various components for the complete system design solution of the dropbox service.
 Let’s assume we have a client installed on our computer (an app installed on your computer) and this client has 4 basic components.
 These basic components are Watcher, Chunker, Indexer, and Internal DB.
 We have considered only one client but there can be multiple clients belonging to the same user with the same basic components.

 - The client is responsible for uploading/downloading the files, identifying the file changes in the sync folder, and handling conflicts due to offline or concurrent updates.

 - The client is actively monitoring the folders for all the updates or changes happening in the files.

 - To handle file metadata updates (e.g. file name, size, modification date, etc.) this client interacts with the Messaging services and Synchronization Service.

-- It also interacts with the remote cloud storage (Amazon S3 or any other cloud services) to store the actual files and to provide folder synchronization.
+- It also interacts with remote cloud storage (Amazon S3 or any other cloud services) to store the actual files and to provide folder synchronization.

 Discuss The Client Components